igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 ### About... (second-level menu)

-This menu presents a series of information about CARRT's current firmware.
+This menu displays a series of information about CARRT's current firmware.
+The UP and RIGHT buttons move to the next display; the DOWN and LEFT buttons move to the previous display.
+The SELECT button returns to the top-level menu.
 The display options are:

 * **Version**  Displays the version number of the software and the features